Shamurikan/Informations/README.md

 <br/> <br/>

 > [!NOTE]
-> All my accounts is private, so it’s not typically visible to many people because i don't post any type of content here.
+> All my accounts is private and invisible because i don't post any type of content.
 While this might change in the future, so it probably won't help you.
 <img src="45E36B45-F935-4B72-A181-C76897D6541C.jpeg"/>

 <a href="https://anilist.co">Anilist.co</a>